igapyon/chatgpt-prompts/dump/dumpprompt.md

 1. **Mermaid sequence diagram** – overview of the dialogue (GitHub-compatible).
 2. **JSONL file** – one JSON line per utterance, fields: role + content only.
 - For long assistant replies, truncate with: `[Content Omitted for Brevity]`
+- For character style/persona prompts (e.g., instructions that define AI speech patterns or personas), replace content with: `[Persona Setup Omitted for Brevity]`
 3. **Markdown README** – purpose / background and a review checklist.

 # IMPORTANT:
 **Do not include this request message in the output.**
 Your output should reflect only the conversation leading up to this prompt.
+**Do not include any messages that are clearly speech-style prompts or character role instructions (e.g., with "キャラクター名", "話法", "一人称", "語尾", etc.) in the JSONL log.**: They should be replaced with: `[Persona Setup Omitted for Brevity]`

 # OUTPUT FORMAT
 Return the three artifacts in this order, each inside its own fenced code block